carbon-language/carbon-lang/clang/docs/ShadowCallStack.rst

 ============

-ShadowCallStack is an **experimental** instrumentation pass, currently only implemented for x86_64, that protects programs against return address overwrites (e.g. stack buffer overflows.)
+ShadowCallStack is an **experimental** instrumentation pass, currently only implemented for x86_64 and aarch64, that protects programs against return address overwrites (e.g. stack buffer overflows.)
 It works by saving a function's return address to a separately allocated 'shadow call stack' in the function prolog and checking the return address on the stack against the shadow call stack in the function epilog.

 Comparison
 ----------